tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

   - Strongly type your function parameters
 - **utils.ts**
   - Strongly type your function parameters
-    - `colorStops` is the only one that will be tricky - it needs an interface
+    - `colorStops` is the only one that will be tricky - it needs an interface - Hint: create a `interface ColorStop{...}`  first

 ---
 ---